csm123/sharepoint-javascript-helpers/readme.md

 Create a custom list called Test.
 It will start with just one column, Title.
 Add a couple of items to the list.

-Call GetListItems, and specify what happens when the items are returned.

 ```javascript
 SharePoint.GetListItems("Test", ["Title"]).done(function(items) {
 		var itemsAsList =  $.map(items, function(item) { return item["Title"]; }).join(", ");